Minhounet/nixlper/README.md

 - `CTRL + X then E`: display a safe rm command such as `rm -i -rf /tmp/qmt/anyfolder && cd..` to quickly delete current folder and to avoid `rm -rf *` in your bash history.
+- `CTRL + X then R`: display a safe rm command such as `rm -i -rf /tmp/qmt/anyfolder/* ` to quickly delete current folder contents and to avoid `rm -rf *` in your bash history.

+### Users

+- `sucd USER`: perform a su - USER and stay in current folder

 ### Display help